This feature is currently only available in Global Statutory Reporting and Investments solutions.

 - Right-click the link and select Override Link from the menu.

-- Enter or modify the text you want to display instead of the link.
+- Enter or modify the value you want to display instead of the link.

 - Click off the link to finish your override.